×

 Is there a lot of diversity?
 Are people in Iasi accepting of differences?

 "IMO people are pretty intolerant of gypsies, non-white races, and those that are not orthodox Christian.
-I've been scoffed at more times than I can remember when someone discovers I'm not Orthodox and don't follow their "rules"," wrote a member in Iasi.
+I've been scoffed at more times than I can remember when someone discovers I'm not Orthodox and don't follow their "rules"," wrote one member in Iasi.

 "There are some very disturbing anti-semitic attitudes in Iasi.
 Also, racism against Roma (gypsies) is prevelant here.
-Very little cultural diversity here," remarked one expat living in Iasi, Romania.
+Very little cultural diversity here," remarked one expat who made the move to Iasi.

 What are the schools in Iasi like?